 Video Converter Online comes in handy when you have a file conversion emergency.
-When you need to compress a video to send to a colleague or extract audio from a webinar, and you need to do it quickly, you may not want to install a whole new app.
+When you need to compress a video to send to a colleague or extract audio from a webinar, and you need to do it quickly, you may not want to install a whole new app (there are also a range of top webinar software platforms on the market if your looking to broadcast).
 This online conversion tool lets you change video and audio formats for files less than 100MB.
 You can adjust the video and audio quality and choose a particular segment for conversion.
 It is also possible to upload files from your Dropbox account.

 HelloSign is an effortless way to legally sign documents without leaving your house.
 It is web-based, so the only thing you’ll need to do is sign in using your email, Google, or Dropbox account.
 Here, you’ll find a set of templates for different types of documents: sales agreements, NDAs, offer letters, and other standard documents.
 To request someone’s signature, all you need is upload (or create) a document and add the email address of the person you need to sign it.
 What’s more, it has an add-on for Google Docs, so you can sign documents right within the G Suite environment.

 With Canva, you can create presentations, illustrations, logos, and anything else related to imagery.
 You can use the included ready-made templates or customise them to add a personal touch.
 The collection of stickers, backgrounds, fonts, and other essential elements is updated regularly, so there is always something new to try out.
 It also acts as a source of inspiration – in the company’s blog, you’ll often find new design ideas for your presentations.

 Venngage is a free infographic creation service.
 Use it to design charts, diagrams, mind maps, timelines, and other supporting materials for your presentations.
 You can customise one of the professional templates or create your own infographic from scratch.
 You can share the finished item on social media, save it as a PDF, or embed a link to the infographic on your website.